 What this means is that there’s no need to be worried at this stage about not being able to do a lot of volume, or ‘missing out’ on an exercise you perhaps read in a magazine and are keen to try.
 All you need to do is learn how to perform the exercises that you’ve chosen properly, and get on with them.
 You will naturally gain strength, muscle and work capacity along the way.

-This graph is a quick reproduction of what is presented in Mark Rippetoe’s Practical Programing for Strength Training.
+This graph is a quick reproduction of what is presented in Mark Rippetoe’s Practical Programming for Strength Training.
 This shows that, as you continue training and gain strength, the complexity of the programming you will need to make further progress increases.
 You should also notice that when you are starting out, you have a lot of room for progress and you will be able to make progress on a simple program.

-Choosing Main Lifts and Accessory Lifts
+A Guide To Choosing Main Lifts and Accessory Lifts

 We’ve covered how choosing too many exercises at random can be inefficient for making progress.
 So, what is an effective training routine for you?
 Well, it depends on your training experience and goals.
 We will assume that your goals are either physique or strength focussed.
 To help us choose exercises, we will categorize them into main lifts and accessory lifts.

 ‘Main’ lifts are the exercises that play the most important role in you achieving your training goals.
-Compound exercises are often chosen and used here to serve as a staple in each workout and in the long-term programming.
+Compound exercises are often chosen and used here to serve as a staple in each workout and in long-term programming.

 The term “compound exercise” refers to exercises that involve multiple joints of the body such as the squat, bench press, deadlift, etc. Compound exercises work a lot of muscle and thus allow you to use heavier weights and train the whole body efficiently.

 Accessory lifts are used to add more volume and increase the training stimulus in a program.
 They can be used to bring up body parts lagging in size, and strengthen specific body parts or ranges of motion.
-Compound, as well as isolation exercises are used as accessory lifts.
+Compound, as well as isolation exercises, are used as accessory lifts.

 The term “isolation exercise” refers to movements that involve a single joint.
 They tend to work relatively less muscle mass and thus only allow you to lift lighter weights.
 They can be useful in targeting certain body parts without imposing too much stress on the whole body.